-4,558,387 shares of Common Stock and sole power to dispose of 4,558,387 shares of Common Stock in its role as investment advisor for certain funds, consisting of a separately managed account and the following investment advisory client funds: Scopia Long LLC; Scopia LB LLC; Scopia PX LLC; Scopia PX LLC; Scopia Long QP LLC; Scopia Long International Master Fund LP; Scopia Windmill Fund LP; Scopia International Master Fund LP; Scopia PX International Master Fund LP; Scopia Windmill Fund LP; Scopia Management, Inc., as the general partner of Scopia, beneficially owns 4,496,730 shares of Common Stock by virtue of having sole voting power and dispositive power of 4,496,730 shares of Common Stock, and Messrs.
+4,558,387 shares of Common Stock and sole power to dispose of 4,558,387 shares of Common Stock in its role as investment advisor for certain funds, consisting of a separately managed account and the following investment advisory client funds: Scopia Long LLC; Scopia LB LLC; Scopia PX LLC; Scopia Partners LLC; Scopia Long QP LLC; Scopia Long International Master Fund LP; Scopia Windmill Fund LP; Scopia International Master Fund LP; Scopia PX International Master Fund LP; and Scopia LB International Master Fund LP.
+These filings further indicate that Scopia Management, Inc., as the general partner of Scopia, beneficially owns 4,496,730 shares of Common Stock by virtue of having sole voting power and dispositive power of 4,496,730 shares of Common Stock, and Messrs.
 Matthew Sirovich and Jeremy Mindich, as the managing directors of Scopia Management, Inc., a general partner of Scopia Capital Management LP, each beneficially own 4,558,387 shares of Common Stock by virtue of having shared voting power and dispositive power of 4,558,387 shares of Common Stock.
 Jerome Lande and Peter Mainz were appointed to our Board through an agreement with Scopia.
 Mr. Lande is an employee of Scopia but does not have voting or investment power over, and disclaims beneficial ownership of, the shares of the Company owned by Scopia.
 Mr. Mainz is not affiliated with Scopia and does not have voting or investment power over, and disclaims beneficial ownership of, the shares of the Company owned by Scopia.